 With all traditional solutions, there is an implied delay, between the stages of data collection and the review process.
 This delay leads to finance executives rushing through the reimbursement process.
 This results in wrongful approvals and an increase in expense fraud.
 Real-time policy checks, help address this very challenge.

 When policy checks happen on data extracted in real-time, there is an added layer of security.
-By using logical rules for complex policies, expense management software can flag out-of-policy or fraudulent expenses at the source.
+By using logical rules for complex travel and expense policies, expense management software can flag out-of-policy or fraudulent expenses at the source.
 This saves money for the firm and time for the accountants.
 It also provides real-time context to employees as to why their expenses are expense violations.

 Most times, employees have negligible insight into expense policies.
 As a by-product, they fall prey to multiple expense policy violations.
 Traditionally, when expenses get flagged, the onus is on the accountant and the employee to do the back and forths.
 These back and forths, usually comprise of the employee explaining why the expense fell under the category.
 Most of this communication happens via calls, emails, and word of mouth.
 This provides for inadequate documentation.

-To combat this challenge, certain expense management software provide a digital audit trail.
+To combat this challenge, certain expense management software provides a digital audit trail.
 Here, every conversation concerning the flagging gets documented in real-time.
 This allows you to stay audit-ready, at all times.
 Additionally, real-time policy checks and a completely digital audit trail come as a consequence of accurate data extraction.
-We foresee that businesses using such solutions will reduce instances of expense frauds and expense policy violations.
+We foresee that businesses using such solutions will reduce instances of expense fraud and expense policy violations.